-Mascoat Sound Control-dB has special materials encapsulated in a high grade acrylic based binder.
-The cutting-edge technology within the coating provides sound damping across the various frequency ranges.
-Mascoat Sound Control-dB was specifically tailored to control this transmission, turning the energy into low grade heat.
-By coating the metal housing of the generator with Mascoat Sound Control-dB, the blaring noises produced by the generator are effectively “killed” before reaching the ears of personnel working around the structure.
+Mascoat Sound Control-dB has special materials encapsulated in a high-grade acrylic-based binder.
+The cutting-edge technology within the coating provides noise reduction & sound damping across the various frequency ranges.
+Mascoat Sound Control-dB was specifically tailored to control this transmission, turning the energy into low-grade heat.
+By coating the metal enclosure or housing of the generator with Mascoat Sound Control-dB, the blaring noises produced by the generator are effectively “killed” before reaching the ears of personnel working around the structure.

 After the unit had been put back into service for a few months, engineers and workers alike at the power generating plant have said that the noise levels are at the same level or less as when the tile-type insulation was used.
 The engineers and maintenance crews said that the ease of application will ensure that Mascoat Sound Control-dB will be used on many future projects at the plant.

 Learn more about how our sound control insualtion can help your industry.